 Continue on foot up the gravel road, which becomes a good trail, over the hill and down the other side.
 Eventually, make a right on the next trail that heads uphill toward Safford Peak.
 This trail will turn north to gain elevation before reaching another junction at the saddle.
 Do not go up from here (to Safford Pk.), instead continue north, straight down the trail.
 Soon it will come to a break in the ridge at which point it will be possible to head downhill (left) into the boulder-filled basin.
 1.4mi/450'/45 min.

 There is a Labyrinth within Sanctuary Cove that can be walked on the way back to make a nice finish to the day.
 From the ridge, head south on the main trail.
 A couple minutes after passing the wire fence that marks the park boundary, look for a trail heading straight downhill on the right.
 This will join with the next section of good trail which should be followed south (right).
 Enjoy the inspirational quotes along the way, stay right when the trail forks, and the Labyrinth will be on the right just before the trail ends in a large gravel area.
 The road you hiked in on is just a little further.
 Make a left and you'll be back to your vehicle in a few minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Sanctuary:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Sanctuary:

 Featured Route For The Sanctuary

 Looking to the north down the last ridges of the T...